API keys¶

 Request signing binds the credential to one method, path, query string, selected headers, timestamp, nonce, and body digest.
 It reduces replay and body-tampering risk for automation clients, but it requires reversible encrypted storage of the key secret.

-Enable signing support with a Fernet keyring and nonce store, then create keys with "signing_required": true.
+Enable signing support with a Fernet keyring and nonce store, then create keys with "signing_required": true in the

-from litestar_auth import ApiKeyConfig
+from litestar_auth import ApiKeyConfig, FernetKeyringConfig

 from litestar_auth.authentication.strategy import InMemoryApiKeyNonceStore